Name: Risa Boyer Leritz, Nick Leritz, their 3-year-old daughter Harper, and two cats

 The process of buying a house is already tough on the nerves, let alone going into escrow on a serious fixer-upper — sight unseen — in a city almost 1,000 miles away from home.
 But the serene, modern house in Portland that architect Risa Boyer Leritz, her husband, Nick, and their 3-year-old daughter, Harper, now call home looks so effortless, it hardly reveals the hours and hours of work (much of it DIY) that went in to making it so beautifully livable.

 Two and a half years ago, with plans to relocate from their home in Los Angeles to Portland and an infant daughter, Risa and Nick relied on their family and a single visit for inspections before taking the leap of buying the house.
-The previous owner had lived there for 30 years and not only was a ton of cleanup necessary, many of the house's previous fixes hadn't been done as well as they should have been (check out the tour for some 'before' images).
+The previous owner had lived there for 30 years and not only was a ton of cleanup necessary, many of the house’s previous fixes hadn’t been done as well as they should have been (check out for some ‘before’ images).

 The couple knew they had their work cut out for them, but they were more than up to the task, completing most of the renovations — which included a 220-square-foot, 2-story addition — themselves.
 Risa also refurbished many of the vintage pieces of furniture she found at thrift stores in LA and Portland.
 Though they still have plenty of details to work out before they consider the house truly done, their living space is absolutely lovely, not to mention functional.
 The pair's well-honed eye for architecture and design surely has much to do with the impressive result of their effort and their determination and hard work should serve as inspiration to novice and experienced DIY-ers alike.